The Benefits of Flushing Your Vehicle Engine

 There is however present 2 schools of thought pertaining to flushing of engines.
 One school adamantly is against it being done.
 On the other hand, the other seems to be for it.

 As owner of your car, you are the one who makes the final decision.
-Talk to your personal mechanic and seek his opinion.
+Use your communication skill and talk to your personal mechanic nicely and seek his opinion.
 Weigh the pros and cons.
 The decision is yours actually.
 To flush or not to flush, that is the question.

 Mechanics, most of them, would rather prefer that you overhaul or do an overhead ring job rather than flush your engine.
 The former is more costly to undergo, but it brings a bigger profit to the mechanic.